OracularIS/smartrf/docs/Navigation.md

 - **Function Keys**

     - **Swipe from Left**: Swiping right from the left edge of the screen will reveal the function keys.
-These keys provide quick access to various functions and shortcuts for the Rf devices within the SMART RF PLUS application, improving workflow efficiency.
+These keys provide quick access to various functions and shortcuts for the Rf devices within the Smart RF Plus application, improving workflow efficiency.

     <div>
     <img src="./attachments/Navigations/NewFunctionalFeature.jpeg"